DroidKaigi/conference-app-2022/app-ios/README.md

 ### Building prerequisite

-- As we run gradle task as a part of buliding, Xcode needs to know location of your java home.
-Usually you should be able to find out about this by type command
+- As we run gradle task as a part of building, Xcode needs to know location of your java home.
+Usually you should be able to find out about this by typing the following command:

 ```sh
 echo $JAVA_HOME
 ```

-If you java home is not found, you need to install it as it is a required for building this iOS app for DrodKaigi.
+If your java home is not found, you need to install it as it is a required for building this iOS app for DroidKaigi.

-- Setup you Java home location found above in the file called `local.properties`.
+- Setup your Java home location found above in the file called `local.properties`.
 Usually, this file is created automatically once you successfully loaded project with Android Studio.
-If you don't find this file, you can craete this file manually at the root of the project.
+If you don't find this file, you can create this file manually at the root of the project.

 ![](../art/local.properties-sample.png)